Triangle

 What is your background?

-I joined the University of Nottingham as an Assistant Professor in July 2022 as the first full-time member of teaching staff dedicated to our newly formed Electro-Mechanical Engineer Degree Level Apprenticeship.
+I joined the University of Nottingham as an Assistant Professor in July 2022 as the first full-time member of teaching staff dedicated to our newly formed Electro-mechanical Engineer Degree Level Apprenticeship.
 Prior to this I completed my MEng in Mechanical Engineering and PhD in Large-Scale Additive Manufacturing at the University of Warwick.

-Tell us about your job?
+Tell us about your job

-As Senior Tutor and Deputy Programme Director I coordinate various aspects of pastoral care for our apprentices, conduct teaching reviews, ensure that the programme adheres to all compliance requirements, and help with strategic planning of the programme and its vision into the future.
+As Programme Director I coordinate various aspects of pastoral care for our apprentices, conduct teaching reviews, ensure that the programme adheres to all compliance requirements, and help with strategic planning of the programme and its vision into the future.
+I love teaching on this programme and the reward I see from the apprentices learning and developing themselves is incredible.

 What kind of support have you found helpful in advancing your career?

-Working with a great team has really supported me both during my PhD where I was experiencing huge imposter syndrome – the support from my research group helped me push through and achieve my goals.
+Working with a great team has really supported me both during my PhD where I was experiencing huge imposter syndrome.
+The support from my research group helped me push through and achieve my goals.
 My team now in this teaching role helps me progress and realise my potential.

 What advice would you give to aspiring women in engineering?

 My advice to aspiring women in engineering is to not be afraid to try, either you will succeed or you will fail and you can learn from it – just like in Design!
-Don’t be afraid to speak out and go for what you want in life – it took me a while to realise this, and without that realisation I would not be where I am today.
+Don’t be afraid to speak out and go for what you want in life – it took me a while to realise this and without that realisation I would not be where I am today.

 Inspired to join our engineering community?